 These products may contain some or all of the following ingredients.
-Normal (single) superphosphate, triple superphosphate, phosphate rock, potassium chloride (muriate of potash), potassium sulphate, inert fillers such as sand or limestone, and coating materials, such as oil, amine, clay or talc., secondary nutrients and/or micro-nutrients.
+Ammonium sulphate, urea, mono and di-ammonium phosphate, normal (single) superphosphate, triple superphosphate, phosphate rock, potassium chloride (muriate of potash), potassium sulphate, calcium nitrate, ureaformaldehyde, inert fillers such as sand or limestone, calcium sulphate and coating materials, such as oil, amine, clay or talc, secondary nutrients and/or micro-nutrients.